 History of Kerman

-Many take a tour to Iran and visit Kerman province to explore its rich history and learn more about how it has gone through several hard stages of ups and downs.
+Many take a tour to Iran and visit Kerman province to explore its rich history and visit its touist attractions.
+They want to learn more about how it has gone through several hard stages of ups and downs.
 According to some sources, since the time of Elamites when Sumerians traveled from the Mesopotamia to India for trade, they had to go through the mentioned mountains.

 The location of Kerman is in the middle of them making it the only safe passageway to travel through.
 Therefore, Elamites, who had taken the responsibility of safeguarding the caravan routes, had made defensive outposts here.
 This is how it first turn into a settlement.

 Kerman has been the subject of attacks and destruction 14 times during its history.
 The founder of Sassanians, Ardeshir I, gave particular attention to the city, but it underwent some destructive invasion by Arabs.
 Several local and national rulers dominated the city throughout the history.
 Abbasid caliphs did not have much power to exert in Kerman.
 During 11th and 12th centuries, Kerman was under Seljuk rulers.

 Under Safavids, Kerman expanded rapidly and largely.
 The business thrived and the city exported its carpets and rugs to England and Germany.

 Following that prosperous period, there came a sad era when the people of the city supported Lotfali Khan Zand disliked by the next ruler, Agha Mohammad Khan, the founder of Qajar dynasty.
 The innocent people of Kerman paid a big price for this support as the brutal new ruler made lots of male inhabitants blind, sold women and children for slavery and destroyed the city.
 Historians say that an amount of approximately 20kg of eyes were taken out in one day.